Art & Wine: A Perfect Pairing

 The Bellagio hotel boasts some of Las Vegas' biggest artistic masterpieces.
 The hotel lobby's ceiling is adorned with a Dale Chihuly sculpture, commissioned exclusively for Bellagio.
 The piece, called Fiori di Como, is made of 2,000 colorful hand-blown glass flowers.
 The Picasso restaurant inside the Bellagio not only offers gourmet cuisine, but also surrounds diners with an extensive collection of original Picasso artwork.

 But by far the largest display of art in the hotel can be found in the Bellagio Gallery of Fine Art.
-The gallery presents world-class exhibitions of art and objects drawn from internationally known museums and private collections.
-Past exhibitions have included Monet masterworks, Andy Warhol's celebrity portraits, Fabergé treasures from the Kremlin and Alexander Calder mobiles.
+Located at the heart of the luxurious Bellagio, the gallery presents world-class exhibitions of art and objects drawn from internationally known museums and private collections.
+The gallery opened in 1998 and has since showcased exhibitions including Monet masterworks, Andy Warhol's celebrity portraits, Picasso's ceramics, Fabergé treasures from the Kremlin and Alexander Calder mobiles.

 The next exhibit, "Painting Women: Works from the Museum of Fine Arts, Boston" is a collection of 34 paintings of female artists including Georgia O'Keeffe, Mary Cassatt and Berthe Morisot.
 It showcases examples of artistic partnerships between men and women.
 Paintings -- on loan from the Boston museum -- are arranged thematically from the 1870s through the mid-20th century.